pbernet/akka_streams_tutorial/README.md

 _WordCountKStreams.java_ and _WordCountConsumer.scala_ should yield the same results.

-The clients communicate via a binary protocol over TCP with the server.
-Behaviour after restart:
+The clients communicate via a binary protocol over TCP with the _KafkaServer_.
+After restarting _KafkaServer_:
-* WordCountProducer resumes feeding words
+* _WordCountProducer_ resumes feeding words
-* WordCountKStreams resumes at the stored offset
+* _WordCountKStreams_ resumes at the stored offset
-* WordCountConsumer resumes consuming at the stored offset
+* _WordCountConsumer_ resumes consuming at the stored offset

-Shutting down the KafkaServer results in reporting all of the clients that the Kafka Broker is not available anymore.
-After the KafkaServer is restarted the clients are able to resume.